miroswan/vagrant_spec/README.md

 against the local node set as you would elsewhere.

 * vagrant_spec allows you to use multiple configuration management solutions.
-If you seperate configuration management from deployment tooling, this will come in handy.
+If you separate configuration management from deployment tooling, this will come in handy.

 Here is a sample Vagrantfile: